kcwinner/cdk-appsync-transformer-demo/blogpost/README.md

 ### Pitfalls of using AWS Amplify CLI

 As great as many of the features of the Amplify CLI are, I don't like to use it on a large scale project.
-I prefer to define my resources using the AWS Cloud Development Kit.
+I prefer to define my resources using the AWS Cloud Development Kit (CDK).
 Unfortunately for me the transformation plugin only exists in the Amplify CLI.
 I decided that in order to emulate this functionality I would take the same transformation packages used in the Amplify CLI and integrate them into my CDK project!

 #### Recreating The Schema Transformer

 In order to emulate the Amplify CLI transformer we have to have a schema transformer and import the existing transformers.
 Luckily the Amplify docs show us an implementation [here](https://aws-amplify.github.io/docs/cli-toolchain/plugins?sdk=js).
 Since we want to have all the same directives available to us we must implement the same packages and structure outlined above.
 This gives us our directive resolution, resolver creation, and template generation!

-This gives us something like this:
+We end up with something like this:

 ```typescript
 import { GraphQLTransform } from 'graphql-transformer-core';